aaronboda24/RinexReader/README.md

 ## Reporting Bugs

 This is a work in progress.
-Kindly report any bugs to aaronboda.gh@mail.com along with the observation files and a brief explanation.
+Kindly report any bugs to aaronboda.gh@mail.com along with the observation files and a brief explanation on how to recreate the problem.

 ## License